 What does the rest of my clothing capsule look like?
 I plan on showing you looks from my capsule from time to time, but I don’t think I’ll do one long post with every item.
 I’d rather show you how I’m putting things together and making it work, to keep it more interesting and functional for you.

 I still have a lot of work left to do.
-My goal is to get my total number of clothing items down to under 70, and I’m having a hard time getting below 100 (You dang comfy sweaters!
+My goal is to get my total number of clothing items (year round) down to under 70, and I’m having a hard time getting below 100 (You dang comfy sweaters!
 Why can’t I part with youuuuu?)
 There are even a few items that I’ve held back for my capsule wardrobe that I’ve already decided will need to go if I haven’t worn them in the next month.
 It’s a process, and I still have a long way to go.

 But I’m getting there.